cceh/m-salt-api/doc/src/index.rst

                                   Max.
 10 unicode characters.
    :resjsonobj string name: A longer name of the dictionary.
                             Max.
 80 unicode characters.
-   :resjsonobj url url: The URL of the main page of the dictionary.
+   :resjsonobj url main_page_url: The URL of the main page of the dictionary.
    :resjsonobj string css: Any CSS needed to display the HTML version of your
                            articles.
 See :ref:`embedded HTML <embed>`.
    :resjsonobj url css_url: Optional.
 Alternatively an URL to your CSS sheet.